scalawithcats/scala-with-cats/src/pages/adt-interpreters/tail-recursion.typ

 === When Tail Recursion is Easy

 Doing a full CPS conversion and trampoline can be quite involved.
-Some methods can made tail recursive without so large a change.
+Some methods can be made tail recursive without so large a change.
 Remember these examples we looked at earlier?

 ```scala mdoc:reset-object:silent